Protocol ossification: Prevention and remediation

-The Internet Architecture Board recommended in 2019 that implicit signals to observers should be replaced with signals deliberately intended for the consumption of those observers, and signals not intended for their consumption should be not be available to them (e.g., by encryption); and also that the protocol metadata should be integrity protected so that it cannot be modified by middleboxes.
+The Internet Architecture Board recommended in 2019 that implicit signals to observers should be replaced with signals deliberately intended for the consumption of those observers, and signals not intended for their consumption should not be available to them (e.g., by encryption); and also that the protocol metadata should be integrity protected so that it cannot be modified by middleboxes.
 However, even fully encrypted metadata may not entirely prevent ossification in the network, as the wire image of a protocol can still show patterns that come to be relied upon.
 Network operators use metadata for a variety of benign management purposes, and Internet research is also informed by data gathered from protocol metadata; a protocol's designer must balance ossification resistance against observability for operational or research needs.
+Arkko, Hardie, Pauly & Kühlewind (2023) provides further guidance on these considerations: disclosure of information by a protocol to the network should be intentional, performed with the agreement of both recipient and sender, authenticated to the degree possible and necessary, only acted upon to the degree of its trustworthiness, and minimised and provided to a minimum number of entities.

 Active use of extension points is required if they are not to ossify.
 Reducing the number of extension points, documenting invariants that protocol participants can rely on as opposed to incidental details that must not be relied upon, and prompt detection of issues in deployed systems can assist in ensuring active use.
 However, even active use may only exercise a narrow portion of the protocol and ossification can still occur in the parts that remain invariant in practice despite theoretical variability.
 "Greasing" an extension point, where some implementations indicate support for non-existent extensions, can ensure that actually-existent-but-unrecognised extensions are tolerated (cf. chaos engineering).
 HTTP headers are an example of an extension point that has successfully avoided significant ossification, as participants will generally ignore unrecognised headers.

-A new protocol may be designed to mimic the wire image of an existing ossified protocol; alternatively, a new protocol may be to encapsulated within an existing, tolerated protocol.
+A new protocol may be designed to mimic the wire image of an existing ossified protocol; alternatively, a new protocol may be encapsulated within an existing, tolerated protocol.
 A disadvantage of encapsulation is that there is typically overhead and redundant work (e.g., outer checksums made redundant by inner integrity checks).

 Besides middleboxes, other sources of ossification can also be resisted.
 User-space implementation of protocols can lead to more rapid evolution.
 If the new protocol is encapsulated in UDP, then user-space implementation is possible.
 Where support for protocols is uncertain, participants may simultaneously try alternative protocols, at the cost of increasing the amount of data sent.

 With sufficient effort and coordination, ossification can be directly reversed.
 A flag day, where protocol participants make changes in concert, can break the vicious cycle and establish active use.
 This approach was used to deploy EDNS, which had formerly not been tolerated by servers.